vighnesh-git/NewsApp/README.md

 NewsApp: A React-based web application that fetches and displays real-time news using NewsAPI.
-Features include category-based browsing, search functionality, infinite scrolling, and responsive design with Bootstrap.
+Features include category-based browsing, search functionality, infinite scrolling, and responsive design.